Fudan-iGEM/2025-wiki/pages/experiments.md

 ### Heat Shock

-1. Thaw frozen cell sample at room temperature (a few mins).
+1. Thaw frozen cell samples at room temperature (a few mins).

+   `Thaw the samples on ice!`

 2. Centrifuge cells at 8000 rpm on small bench top centrifuge for 30 s and remove supernatant.